Delivery of the program occurs across the whole of Australia, from metropolitan and regional areas, right through to remote communities. It can also:

 - are aged 15-21 years irrespective of whether they are in receipt of income support; or,

-are migrants serving the two-year newly arrived residents waiting period (NARWP) for income support.
+are migrants serving the newly arrived residents waiting period (NARWP) for income support.

 Note: Adult Migrant English Program (AMEP) clients may also be eligible for the SEE Program.
 It is recommended that clients complete the AMEP prior to commencing in the SEE Program.
 For more information on AMEP eligibility, email or visit the AMEP website.